carmensalas14/VYBE-LIB/README.md

 This project was created using [Storybook](https://storybook.js.org/) and [Create React App](https://github.com/facebook/create-react-app).

 <br />

-### Available Scripts
+## Development
 In the project directory, you can run:

-## Development

 ### `npm i`